Sandflies in New Zealand: the Milford menace and what you can do about them

 The wacky:

 • Banana peel: I haven’t tried this myself.
 Some recommend rubbing the inside of a banana peel on your hands, legs, and other exposed areas of skin.
-If this works, please let us know in the comments!
+If this works, please let me know…

-My Anti-Sandfly routine
+My Anti-Sandfly Routine

 A person dropping essential oil from a brown glass dropper into their palm